alecramsay/T/README.md

 ## Installation

-On macOS, download the UNIX executable T from the scripts/ directory, and make sure it is in your PATH.
+On macOS, download the UNIX executable T from the scripts/ directory.
+Make sure it is in your PATH or invoke it with a fully qualified path.

 ## Usage